Silk Way Airlines: Cargo and munitions, humanitarian aid transportation

 The Azerbaijan Ministry of Foreign Affairs called information of Bulgarian media on transportation of weapons by "Silk Way" under the cover of diplomatic immunity misleading.
 The Azerbaijani Embassy in Bulgaria also denied these assumptions as unreasonable.

 In 2018, Silk Way Airlines responded to the Trud journalist's allegations formally, stating that the company had legally conducted the flights on behalf of the United States government and followed established protocols and regulations of ICAO, as well as operating in compliance with DOD requirements.

 The journalist responsible for the allegations, Dilyana Gaytandzhieva, was fired from the publication.
 Trud has however yet to add any clarifications to or retract the article in question.
 Silk Way Airlines subsidiary Silk Way West Airlines supports German NGO 'Wings of Help' by flying aid supplies into northern Iraq, aiding over 23,000 children.

 In 2020, it was alleged again that Silk Way Airlines were transporting Israeli-made weapons from Ovda Airport in Eilat, Israel to Azerbaijan, on behalf of Azerbaijani Armed Forces during the 2020 Nagorno-Karabakh war.
 It was speculated that Israel sold advanced weaponry to Azerbaijan on operations against Armenian forces, and Silk Way Airlines were contracted to transport the orders.

 Destinations

 In September 2018, Silk Way Airlines announced its expansion of routes to Northern China, with flights to Tianjin carried out twice a week.

+Two Silk Way Il-76TD-90, still flying with old logo, at Neubrandenburg Airport in 2012.